Efficient Distributed MLLM Training with Cornstarch: Evaluation

 \parabf{Testbed.} We run our evaluation workloads in a GPU cluster with 6 nodes, each with four NVIDIA A40-48GB GPUs and a NVIDIA Mellanox ConnectX-6 200Gbps Infiniband adaptor (total 24 GPUs).
 The four GPUs in a node are connected in pairs using NVLink and connected to the node via PCIe 4.0.

 \parabf{Baselines.} We set the baselines as follows:

 \begin{denseenum} \item \textit{FSDP}: FSDP is widely used in distributed MLLM training thanks to its ease of use~\cite{internvl-cvpr24,cogvlm-arxiv24,llava-neurips23,llavanext-cvpr24}.
 It shards parameters and distributes them across all GPUs to reduce memory footprint.
 Parameters are temporarily gathered for computation and then sharded again.
-We use FSDP2, which offers higher performance~\cite{torchtitan-arxiv24}. \item \textit{Megatron*}: Megatron-LM extends LLM pipeline parallelism to MLLMs by adding a vision encoder as the first pipeline stage~\cite{megatronlm-github}.
-We chose Megatron-LM as a representative of the existing LLM-optimized 4D parallelization. \item \textit{GraphPipe*}: GraphPipe allows parallel execution of multiple modality encoders via graph pipeline parallelism (GPP)~\cite{graphpipe-asplos25}.
-It can colocate and execute multiple modality encoders depending on performance. \end{denseenum}
+We use FSDP2, which offers higher performance~\cite{torchtitan-iclr25}. \item \textit{Megatron*}: Megatron-LM extends LLM pipeline parallelism to MLLMs by adding a vision encoder as the first pipeline stage~\cite{megatronlm-github}.
+We chose Megatron-LM as a representative of the existing LLM-optimized 4D parallelization. \end{denseenum}

-\parabf{Training parameters.} We use a synthetic dataset for evaluation.
+\parabf{Training data.} We use a synthetic dataset for evaluation.
 Each sample consists of 1k text tokens, a 1280x720 image, and a 2-minute audio clip.
-Image tokens and audio tokens are injected into the text embedding space after being processed by the corresponding modality encoder.
+Image tokens and audio tokens are projected into the text embedding space after being processed by the corresponding modality encoder.
 We use a global batch size of 48.
-FSDP uses a mini-batch size of 2, while 12 microbatches (batch size 4) are pipelined in Megatron*, GraphPipe*, and \name.
+FSDP uses a mini-batch size of 2, while microbatch size 4 is used in Megatron* and \name with pipeline parallelism.
+The attention patterns are described in Appendix~\ref{sec:apdx-attention-patterns}.

 \parabf{Model configurations.} We evaluate various MLLM configurations created by combining two modality encoders (vision and audio) and an LLM, each selected from the sizes listed in Table~\ref{tab:model-selection}.
-We freeze the modality encoders and the LLM and only train the projector modules.
+The modality encoders are merged into a single module which processes both modalities.
+We freeze the merged modality encoder and the LLM and only train the projector modules.
 An MLLM configuration is denoted by suffixes representing the sizes (S, M, L) of its vision encoder, audio encoder, and LLM, respectively (\eg, MLLM-SML combines a small vision encoder, a medium audio encoder, and a large LLM).